 - and addressing all the hundreds of tasks and needs that continually surface.

 It’s easy to get distracted and want to move on to something else rather than completing your vision.

 Maybe you can relate to this scenario: frustration over too many tasks, disorganization, and uncertainty about which way to go next.
 If so, you can benefit from adopting project management practices.
 They’ll help get your arms around the chaos and bring some order to your life and your effort.

 1. Bring Order

-2. Everyone working from the same plan
+2. Everyone working on the same plan

-When you create a plan and share it with your team–even if your team is you and one developer – you will all be working from the same plan.
+When you create a plan and share it with your team–even if yWhen you create a plan and share it with your team you’ll all be working from the same plan.
+This is true even if your team is very small.
 You will have clearly identified tasks, ownership, and delivery dates.

 3. Identify the Right Work

 By clearly identifying what needs to be done, and by whom, you’ll ensure that you’re working on the right things at the right time.
 You’ll stop procrastinating with easy distractions or wasting time on low value activities.
 You will be able to clearly communicate with your team on what everyone is supposed to be doing, with no uncertainty.

 If there are questions, having a clearly laid plan will allow team members to identify them and get solid answers.